Yes (Pet Shop Boys album)

 Yes is the tenth studio album by English synth-pop duo Pet Shop Boys, released on 18 March 2009 by Parlophone.
-The album was recorded throughout 2008 and was produced by Brian Higgins and his production team Xenomania.
+The album was recorded in 2008 and was produced by Brian Higgins and his production team Xenomania.
 Xenomania also co-wrote three of the tracks.
 Guitarist Johnny Marr and string arranger Owen Pallett appear as well.
 "Love Etc." was released on 16 March 2009 as the album's lead single.